mgarod/BRF_Visualizations/README.md

 Device 3 did not function upon arrival to the location.
 Device 4 failed to produce any data when the SD card was read.
 There is no data associated with the entry for Device 3 & 4, though the metadata is preserved for records.

+The location of device 11 & 12 is unique because of its proximity to the north reservoir.
+As such, one can observe that for this location max temperature is lower, and relative humidity is higher.

+Battery life on the devices proved to be only about 10 hours.
+Tests on the devices showed that they could function for 22 hours, however a different type of battery was used during the trip.

 # Staff
 * Michael Garod, Computer Science Major